micage/svgjstest/Readme.md

 ### What is it?
-This is my test area for developing component-based apps.
+This is one of my test areas for developing component-based apps.
+The project title is a little misleading, reason is it started as a test for SVG-Components and a tool to visualize mathematical problems (2D, 3D, time).
+Later I decided to want a scenegraph (tree -> tree-view) for it.

 Look inside [package.json](https://github.com/micage/svgjstest/blob/master/package.json) -> scripts to
 see what you can do.
 At the moment it's dealing mostly with tree structures, tree-views, table-views and database abstraction.
+Later this will become the backbone of all my apps.

 The central idea behind it all is: Apps are managing trees of data.
+Files are serialized data trees.
 I want to find a way to unify app development with this idea in mind.
 Also I want to do it in a component-, interface-oriented way.
 At the end you get a tree of components where each component is managing it's part of the apps' data tree.

 Each component is also associated with a database table.
 Each instance of a component becomes a row and public properties of the component are the columns in this table.
+Syncing data between the app and the database is a user decision.
+E.g. via a save button.
+You can also load and save partially.

+What is a component?
+In Javascript it's sadly just a normal object.
+There is no barrier, no encapsulation.
+You can read, write, modify values or even change the structure of any object.
+This is total freedom.
+Sounds good, but leads to total mess in a world of shared code bases.
+So one way to avoid this is to agree on conventions.
+The other would be to use a different language (No joke).
+Nowadays everyone knows that e.g. changing the prototype of shared objects or even JS built-in objects is a really bad idea.
+Although no one could hold you back from doing it.

+To be continued ...

 ### Installing
-Go to a directory of your choice
+Open the terminal app.
+Go to a directory of your choice.

 Get the repository:
 ```